MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Discussion

 \subsection{Extended X-ray IC\,emission\,?}

-The most likely explanation of the extended X-ray emission in the northern structure, around the NAT radio galaxy, is {\em thermal} emission from a hot intracluster or intragroup gas.
-The X-ray center position of the northern structure (see Table~\ref{tab:tab2}) is $\sim$20\arcsec\ NE of the host galaxy of PMN~J1033--4335 (see Figs.~\ref{fig:nat}).

-The short exposure time of the eRASS:3 data do not allow us to unambiguously determine the origin of the emission.
-So, it is worth considering other possibilities than thermal emission as well.
-One may speculate that the northern X-ray emission is related to PMN~J1033--4335 since it extends in the same direction as the bent radio lobes, however, it also extends in the opposite direction.
-It is also wider than the bent radio lobes, but does not extend into the northern radio relic.
+The most likely explanation of the extended X-ray emission in the northern structure, around the NAT radio galaxy (PMN~1033--4335), is {\em thermal} emission from hot intracluster or intragroup gas.
+The X-ray center position of the northern structure (see Table~\ref{tab:tab2} and Fig.~\ref{fig:nat}) is $\sim$20\arcsec\ NE of the NAT's host galaxy.
+As the short exposure time of the eRASS:3 data do not allow us to unambiguously determine the origin of the X-ray emission, it is worth considering possibilities other than thermal emission.
+One may speculate that the northern X-ray detection is related to the NAT since it extends in the same direction as the bent radio lobes, however, it also extends in the opposite direction.
+The X-ray emission is also wider than the bent radio lobes, but does not extend into the northern radio relic.

-The synchrotron emission of PMN~J1033--4335 clearly shows the presence of an extended cloud of relativistic electrons.
-Photons from the cosmic microwave background (CMB) will necessarily inverse Compton (IC) scatter on those electrons, possibly giving rise to detectable extended non-thermal X-ray emission.
-Since $P_{\rm Compton} \sim \frac{u_{\rm phot}}{u_B}P_{\rm synchrotron}$, the expected X-ray luminosity from IC emission can be estimated by assuming the magnetic field energy density, $u_B$, and employing the known CMB photon energy density, $u_{\rm phot}$, at the NAT redshift and the measured synchrotron power, $P_{\rm synchroton}$ \citep[e.g.,][]{2008MNRAS.386.1774E}.